jchenj/jchenj.github.io/_posts/2019-11-22-opening-doc-with-default-application-osx-python.md

 date: 2019-11-22
 ---

-In [Chapter 15 of ABS](https://automatetheboringstuff.com/chapter15/), the author suggests the following for opening documents with default application in OS using Python:
+In [Chapter 15 of ABS](https://automatetheboringstuff.com/chapter15/), the author suggests the following for opening documents with a default application in OS using Python:

 `>>> import subprocess`\\
 `>>> subprocess.Popen(['start', 'filename'])`